rusty-jnr/myos-home-store/README.md

 ## Project Setup

-Run the command below on the Project terminal to install project dependencies
+Run the command below on the Project terminal to install the project dependencies

 ```bash
 npm install or yarn install